NativeSensors/EyeGestures/README.md

 There is no one size fits all solution, and we believe that differentiating interfaces brings accessibility to digital spaces.
 Desiging eye-driven interfaces gives more control over computers to those who cannot fully enjoy their capabilities due to different disabilities, as well as gives additional way to control your computer for rests.

-Such technology should not be paywalled by expensive eyetrackign hardware, especially in case when it is needed to exist in digital world and operate your computer.
+Such technology should not be paywalled by expensive eyetracking hardware, especially in case when it is needed to exist in digital world and operate your computer.
 Most of current consumer electronics devices have built-in natively cameras and current state of research shows that it is achievable to have eyetracking at reasonable accurace based on those native cameras.

 With such establish situation, we aim to bring such technology to as many people as it is possible.